 Capital leases are, in simple terms, "lease-purchase" agreements.
 Title to the item acquired by a capital lease is transferred to the lessee at some point or the major part of the value of the item is used up by the lessee over the term of the lease.
 Specific rules apply to determine if a capital lease exists.
-See OSU Extension Facts F-935 for more detailed information about capital leases.
+See OSU Extension Facts AGEC-935 for more detailed information about capital leases.
 Farm assets acquired by capital lease are usually machinery or vehicles and are entered in the schedules in the same manner, but separate from the machinery and vehicles listings.
 The FFSC recommends that book value be recorded in the balance sheet regardless of whether the remainder of the balance sheet is developed using a cost or market basis.
-In the London example, a combine will be acquired by capital lease in March 2004.
-Original cost is \$87,999, determined by discounting the payments to present value.
-Expected useful life is 10 years and estimated salvage value is \$15,000.
-Annual depreciation expense is (\$87,999 - \$15,000) ÷10 = \$7,299.90.
-Depreciation expense charged in the purchase year is \$7,299.90 ÷ 12 x11 =\$6,691.58.
-Book value, \$87,999-\$6,691.58 = \$81,307 (rounded), is entered in the ending balance column on line 18 of the balance sheet.
+For example, if the Madisons acquired a combine by capital lease in May 2010, the original cost is \$144,667, determined by discounting the payments to present value.
+Expected useful life is 10 years and estimated salvage value is \$25,000.
+Annual depreciation expense is (\$144,667 - \$25,000) ÷10 = \$11,967.

+Depreciation expense charged in the purchase year is \$11,967 \div 12 x 7 = \$6,981.
+Book value, \$144,667 - \$6,981 = 137,686, would be entered in the ending balance column on line 17 of the balance sheet.